beaconsproject/hydrology_explorer/README.md

 Repository for the core development and release versions of the BEACONs hydrology_explorer Shiny application.

-Regional application can be access using the link below:
+Regional applications can be accessed using links below:

   <a href="https://github.com/beaconsproject/beaconshydro_explorer_qc" target="_blank">Quebec hydrology explorer</a>